Pelvic Health Physiotherapy appointment

 • Bring a list of current medications.

-• If you have bladder symptoms, please complete a bladder diary and bring it with you.
+• If you have bladder symptoms, please complete a bladder diary (below) and bring it with you.
 Please tell us if you cannot print this yourself or need help understanding it.
 Some people prefer to write things down on paper or in a note on their mobile phone.

-• Have a look at our information on the Pelvic Health Physiotherapy Service website including:
+• Have a look at our information on the Pelvic Health Physiotherapy Service website including information and videos in other languages.

 After the assessment